Last updated: June 23rd, 2023

 The price tag for this tent may be a little staggering, but keep in mind that it also includes a king-sized memory foam mattress that can fit up to four sleeping bags.

-- Includes memory foam mattress
+- Includes king-size memory foam mattress

 - Excellent weather protection